What is self-directed learning, and how can it transform workplace learning?

 Self-directed learning is a self-guided approach to learning which makes the most of the variety and options available to those looking for different methods of learning.
 With the increase in employees actively seeking out their own learning endeavours and organisations recognising the value of nurturing this culture, self-directed learning should be an integral part of every organisation's L&D strategy.

-In this article, we will discuss self-directed learning theory, the benefits of self directed learning in the workplace and offer three self-directed learning strategies that your organisation can implement.
+In this article, we will go into more detail on what self-directed learning is, the theory behind it, the benefits of self directed learning in the workplace and three strategies that your organisation can implement to improve uptake amongst your people.

 - What is self-directed learning?